Create Goal Rulesets

 Goal Template Documentation

 Note: Ensure you choose the appropriate aggregate function and field.
 Depending on your account setup, you may store the value of product/service sales in multiple fields (order estimated value, order value, total invoice amount, etc.).
-Selecting the appropriate field here ensures that the revenue goal is calculated correctly.
+Selecting the appropriate field here ensures that the revenue is calculated correctly.

-7.3 Select the User Field
+8.3 Select the User Field

 Specify the user the achievement will be attributed to.